-The Project Implementation Unit (PMU) is established for the purpose of SDISP implementation and will continue PEIP implementation.
-It is located out of the premises of the MoES, staffed with experts/specialist.
 The PMU is responsible for the overall PEIP implementation, project planning and coordination, procurement, monitoring of the project activities and reporting.

 The management, coordination and implementation of the SEP and its integral tasks will be the responsibility of the PMU Grant Coordinator and Social Specialists.